Russian military intelligence officer injured in Moscow car bomb attack, Kommersant says

 Reuters was unable to independently verify the reports.

-(Reporting by Reuters; Writing by Guy Faulconbridge; Editing by Andrew Osborn and Andrew Heavens)
+(Reporting by Reuters; Writing by Guy Faulconbridge; Editing by Andrew Osborn, Andrew Heavens, Alexandra Hudson)